ANTI-TRAFFICKING INITIATIVE

 In collaboration with local leaders, we identify children at a high risk of being trafficked and engage intentionally to prevent those children from being sold.
 Our Intervention project includes nutrition assistance, schooling, mentoring, and monitoring that ensures a child’s safety.

-Our community development programs seek to address the driving factors of child trafficking, including reducing poverty.
-Regardless of ethnicity, gender or religion, parents can participate in our Microfinance Savings and Loan program to receive a micro-loan and business development training that enables them to create a future for their families.
+Community development programs seek to address the driving factors of child trafficking, including reducing poverty.
+Regardless of ethnicity, gender or religion, parents can participate in a Savings and Loan program run by the community and Social Welfare Department that enables them to create a future for their families.
 Parents have the option to stay after training to learn about a God who loves them.

 Our goal is to end child trafficking in West Africa.
 We have seen first hand how this strategy is changing the cycle of trafficking by creating dynamic communities that protects children and trains the next generation to provide for their families!